joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 You can read more about WebJEA directly on the GitHub page: [https://github.com/markdomansky/WebJEA](https://github.com/markdomansky/WebJEA "https://github.com/markdomansky/WebJEA").

-This guide will concentrate on setting up WebJEA for self-service Azure Resource creation.
+This guide will concentrate on setting up WebJEA for self-service Azure Resource management.
 However, WebJEA can be used to enable much more self-service automation.

 We will use a Windows Server 2019, running in Microsoft Azure, to run WebJEA from.